The paper towel is one of the greatest inventions ever and, frankly, I think too many of us take them for granted.

 Recommendations

 - If you buy paper towels primarily for their absorbency, then Bounty is your best bet.
-However, keep in mind you are going to pay for it, as Bounty was the second most expensive brand on a cost per square foot basis.
+However, keep in mind you are going to pay for it, as Bounty was among the most expensive brands on a cost per square foot basis.

-- The two bargain brands tested, Bounty Basic and Shoppers Value, ended up being nothing more than, ahem, paper tigers.
-They both performed so poorly that unless you were using them as over-sized napkins you’d probably be better off spending a little extra on a better quality paper towel.
+- The two bargain brands tested, Bounty Basic and Sparkle, ended up being nothing more than, ahem, paper tigers.
+In fact, they performed so poorly that unless you were using them as over-sized napkins you’d probably be better off spending a little extra on a better quality paper towel.

 So there you have it: my great paper towel test.
 Hopefully you learned a few things from this little experiment.
 I know I did!